 The topology within nets can be described by Table 2.
 All CAs consist of 200 neurons and they are orthogonal, no neuron is in two CAs.
 The Input net has 13 CAs and thus 2600 neurons.
 Each neuron has 150 synapses to other neurons in the net.
-These neurons are connected randomly, though a neuron cannot connect to itself.
-The weights are predetermined, so a neuron in a CA has a connection to another neuron in the same CA with weight 1 if it is an excitatory neuron or -0.01 if it is inhibitory.
+These neurons are connected randomly, though a neuron can not connect to itself.
+The weights are predetermined, so an Input CA has connections to itself with weight 1 if it is an excitatory neuron or -0.01 if it is inhibitory.
 Connections to other neurons outside the CA have a 0.01 or -0.12 weight.
 There are two caveats within this table.
-The Inter-CA connections marked by †have an weight of this number.
+The Inter-CA connections marked by †have a weight near the number.
 The 1.0 number (e.g. Input) is calculated by 1.5 - a random number between 0 and 1, and the 1.2 number in Rules is 1.7 minus a random number between 0 and 1.
-The second caveat, as described in the section on counting and denoted by ‡, is that the Bind net has one CA, but also has an additional 200 neurons that never form a CA; these extra neurons act as activation sinks during unbinding.
+The second caveat, as described on the section on counting and noted by ‡, is that the Bind net has one CA but also has an additional 200 neurons that never form a CA.